Tvick22/CSPBlog1/_posts/Foundation/2025-02-02-5_things_in_12_weeks.md

 The make post page allows the user to ironically send a POST request to the API to create a car post.
 It has a form that the user needs to fill out to submit a post.
 This allows users to create and share their cars with others.

 ![make_car_page]({{site.baseurl}}/images/entering-car-info.png)

+This fufills the PPR requirement by allowing the user to input data with instructions.